jamco1229/jamco-personal/content/projects/Stay-project.md

 ### Findings
 I identified that many existing hotel-booking apps had hidden or hard to navigate search function as well as results pages that lacked context.
 ### Outcome
-<p>2 prototypes, a lo-fi one and a hi-fi one, the first having deep notes and annotations ready to be handed over.
+2 prototypes, a lo-fi one and a hi-fi one, the first having deep notes and annotations ready to be handed over.
 Goals defined earlier are ready to test on with users.
-(Further testing in progress).</p>
+(Further testing in progress).

 # Understanding the users
 Competitive benchmarking → Usability Testing → Affinity Diagram → Customer Journey Map.